 - you made reasonable checks about the supplier

 - there was a commercial arrangement between you and the supplier.

 Proof that VAT was paid

 The alternative documentary evidence must show that VAT has been charged on the supply and that you have paid it – a corresponding entry on a bank statement which can be linked to the supplier will do.
+What proof do you need to reclaim VAT?
 You’ll also need evidence that the goods or services were actually used by your business.

 Tip.
 The level of evidence and amount of persuading needed to satisfy an HMRC inspector will depend to a large degree on the amount you’re claiming.
 For the odd £20 or £30 of VAT don’t worry too much.
 But where large sums are involved make sure you meet HMRC’s criteria.